codacy/codacy-analysis-cli/README.md

 - Leverage AI to automatically explain issues and suggest fixes
 - Integrate seamlessly with your favorite dev tools (Slack, Jira, Semgrep)
 - Commit and Pull Request Analysis with GitHub, Bitbucket, GitLab (and also direct git repositories)
-- Auto-comments on Commits and Pull Requests
-- Integrations with Slack, Jira

 Codacy also helps keep track of Code coverage, Code duplication, and Code complexity.